 The Commission usually distributes the reports available in English or French as non-restricted CDL-JU documents.
-Sometimes the Venice Commission publishes these reports together in one volume as a CDL-INF document.
+Sometimes the Venice Commission publishes these reports together in one volume as a public document [CDL-INF].
 Again, this depends on the availability of the reports in one of the two official languages of the Council of Europe.
+In any case, the Court is kindly asked to transmit to the Secretariat the national reports in the language in which they have been given.